-The consultant will draft a strategy for involving a wide range of participants in and near Emeryville, including disadvantaged and underserved people, seniors, families with children, people with disabilities, park users, residents, workers, employers, property owners and managers, transit riders and providers, walkers, cyclists, shared-mobility providers, transportation network companies, delivery companies, schools, adjacent cities, transportation and air quality agencies, and City bodies including the Commission on Aging, the Parks and Recreation Committee, the Bicycle/Pedestrian Advisory Committee, the Public Works and Transportation activities and publicity.
-Participation activities should include participation activities and publicity.
+The consultant will draft a strategy for involving a wide range of participants in and near Emeryville, including disadvantaged and underserved people, seniors, families with children, people with disabilities, park users, residents, workers, employers, property owners and managers, transit riders and providers, walkers, cyclists, shared-mobility providers, transportation network companies, delivery companies, schools, adjacent cities, transportation and air quality agencies, and City bodies including the Commission on Aging, the Parks and Recreation Committee, the Bicycle/Pedestrian Advisory Committee, the Public Works and Transportation Committees, the Planning Commission, and the City Council.
+The strategy should include participation activities and publicity.
 Participation activities should include stakeholder interviews, focus groups, attending meetings of existing groups, online and intercept surveys, attending community events, meetings in the neighborhoods, community meetings, study sessions, and public hearings.
+Outreach should occur in many places including parks and housing complexes.
 Publicity could include post cards, flyers, webpage, social media posts, and email.
 The consultant will conduct two rounds of outreach and review.
 The first round will present the existing conditions report and ascertain participants' travel modes and trip types as well as desires and unmet needs.
-The second round will present the draft plan and environmental documents.
+The second round will present the draft plan and draft environmental documents (CEQA and NEPA) and obtain comments on the draft plan and environmental documents.